hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

 * `fs_type` -
   (Optional)
   Type of file system that the disk should be formatted with.
 The workstation image must support this file system type.
-Must be empty if sourceSnapshot is set.
+Must be empty if `sourceSnapshot` is set.
+Defaults to `ext4`.

 * `disk_type` -
   (Optional)
-  Type of the disk to use.
+  The type of the persistent disk for the home directory.
+Defaults to `pd-standard`.

 * `size_gb` -
   (Optional)
-  Size of the disk in GB.
-Must be empty if sourceSnapshot is set.
+  The GB capacity of a persistent home directory for each workstation created with this configuration.
+Must be empty if `sourceSnapshot` is set.
+  Valid values are `10`, `50`, `100`, `200`, `500`, or `1000`.
+Defaults to `200`.
+If less than `200` GB, the `diskType` must be `pd-balanced` or `pd-ssd`.

 * `reclaim_policy` -
   (Optional)
-  What should happen to the disk after the workstation is deleted.
-Defaults to DELETE.
+  Whether the persistent disk should be deleted when the workstation is deleted.
+Valid values are `DELETE` and `RETAIN`.
+Defaults to `DELETE`.
   Possible values are: `DELETE`, `RETAIN`.

 * `source_snapshot` -
   (Optional)
-  The snapshot to use as the source for the disk.
+  Name of the snapshot to use as the source for the disk.
 This can be the snapshot's `self_link`, `id`, or a string in the format of `projects/{project}/global/snapshots/{snapshot}`.
-If set, sizeGb and fsType must be empty.
+If set, `sizeGb` and `fsType` must be empty.
+Can only be updated if it has an existing value.

 <a name="nested_container"></a>The `container` block supports: